SmitchyB/InputValid-python-secure/README.md

   "confirmPassword": "SecureP@ssw0rd!"
 }
 Expected Behavior:
 Valid Inputs: Returns 200 OK with a success message.
-Check the backend console for --- /signup VALIDATION SUCCESS (via Explicit Manual Checks) ---.
+Check the backend console for --- VALIDATION SUCCESS ---.
 Invalid Inputs (e.g., empty fields, too long username, invalid email format, non-matching passwords): Returns 400 Bad Request with a JSON payload detailing the specific validation errors.
-Check the backend console for --- Explicit Manual Validation FAILED --- and specific error messages, followed by --- FINAL VALIDATION DECISION: FAILED (Returning 400 Bad Request) ---.
+Check the backend console for --- VALIDATION FAILED --- and specific error messages.
 Static Analysis Tooling
-This project is designed to be analyzed by Static Analysis Security Testing (SAST) tools such as Semgrep  and .NET Roslyn Analyzers  to measure their detection capabilities for the implemented security controls and to verify compliance with secure coding standards.
+This project is designed to be analyzed by Static Analysis Security Testing (SAST) tools such as Semgrep and Python's Bandit to measure their detection capabilities for the implemented security controls and to verify compliance with secure coding standards.

-Important Note: Regarding Input Validation Implementation in .NET 8 During the development and rigorous testing of this .NET 8 application, an extremely unusual and highly localized anomaly was encountered concerning the framework's built-in Data Annotations validation system.

-Despite following standard secure coding practices (including correctly applying validation attributes like [Required], [StringLength], [EmailAddress], [RegularExpression] to the SignUpRequest model) and properly configuring the ASP.NET Core pipeline with builder.Services.AddControllers() and using [FromBody] for automatic model validation, the System.ComponentModel.DataAnnotations.Validator.TryValidateObject method (and by extension, the entire automatic model validation pipeline) consistently failed to register any validation errors.
-This occurred even when explicitly provided with inputs that were demonstrably empty strings ("", with Length: 0) or clearly invalid according to the defined attributes.
-The method would always return True (indicating valid) and capture 0 validation results.

-Extensive troubleshooting confirmed:

-The underlying .NET 8 SDK's Validator.TryValidateObject itself functions correctly in isolation (e.g., in a simple console application test within the same project environment).
-This ruled out a corrupted SDK.
-The input data was correctly received by the backend as intended (e.g., Username: "" (Length: 0)).
-The code syntax, project configuration (.csproj, global.json enforcing .NET 8), and using directives were all verified as standard and correct.
-The issue persisted regardless of explicit IServiceProvider injection into ValidationContext.
-The problem was not related to VS Code extensions or standard environment variables.
-This behavior indicates a deeply subtle, environment-specific conflict within the ASP.NET Core web application's runtime.
-This anomaly prevented the framework's intended validation mechanism from recognizing and processing validation attributes.

-Therefore, for this "Secure Build," the input validation for the /signup endpoint has been implemented using explicit, manual checks.
-This approach, while more verbose, ensures robust and reliable server-side validation against all specified criteria (required, length, format, regex, password matching), guaranteeing the application's security posture and allowing the empirical study to proceed.
-This situation highlights the unexpected complexities that can arise even with "batteries-included" frameworks, potentially impacting developer effort and the choice of security controls in real-world scenarios.